Pros and Cons

 Anderson Horowitz (VC), Valar Ventures (VC), Baillie Gifford (PLC Company)

-Anderson Horowitz (VC), Index Ventures (VC), IA Ventures (VC), Seedcamp (VC), Valar Ventures (VC), Peter Thiel, Richard Branson, The Accelerator Group (VC), Kima Ventures (BV), Seedcamp (VC), Max Levchin
+Anderson Horowitz (VC), Index Ventures (VC), IA Ventures (VC), Seedcamp (VC), Valar Ventures (VC), Peter Thiel, Richard Branson, The Accelerator Group (VC), Kima Ventures (BV), Seedcamp (VC), Max Levchin, Mitsui & Co.

 The entire process is performed below the surface, so transfers are executed instantaneously, and the margin is always fixed – whether Transferwise managed to match the trade using the peer-to-peer money transfer system, or whether it had to exchange the money itself.
-The user is completely unaware of what’s going on behind the scenes, and he honestly doesn’t mind as long as he is getting superior better rates than he would with other providers.
+The user is completely unaware of what’s going on behind the scenes, and typically doesn’t mind as long as they receive better rates than they would with other providers.

 There are other companies using Peer-to-Peer technology, most notably Currencyfair.
-You cab view the following Transferwise VS Currencyfair comparison to learn more about the difference between these companies.
+You can view the following Transferwise VS Currencyfair comparison to learn more about the difference between these companies.

 Its campaigns were so effective, and so memorable, that even large banks began noticing them.
 The old slogan “YOUR BANK IS SECRETLY OVERCHARGING YOU ON INTERNATIONAL MONEY TRANSFER” was adjudicated by The Advertising Standard Authority, following complaints from these banks.

-Update: Transferwise has suffered additional obstacles a result of its advertising campaigns.
+Update: Transferwise has suffered additional obstacles as a result of its advertising campaigns.
 In May 2016, the advertising watchdog commanded Transferwise to be more specific about the savings it offers in each route, in comparison to banks, rather than saying that it helps clients save 90% of transfer costs.
 Transferwise has also been mocked by the AmericanBanker magazine, as the company is now seeking bank funding.
 Our take on this?
 Transferwise is catching fire because it is growing at in such a rapid pace.
 As a Branson-backed company, it appreciates any form of attention – positive or negative, and it works out perfectly.

 Our take on this?
 Transferwise is catching fire because it is growing in such a rapid pace.
 As a Branson-backed company, it appreciates any form of attention – positive or negative, and it works out perfectly.